xcarrillo1/capstone-backend/README.md

 ## YourSeat - Capstone Project

-Welcome to YourSeat!
+Welcome to YourSeats!
 This is the backend repo of the app.
 The backend code is hosted on [Heroku](https://lit-bastion-80745.herokuapp.com/).
 You can check out the frontend code [here](https://github.com/xcarrillo1/capstone-frontend)!

 ## Technologies Used